joshbalfour/final-year-project/Readme.md

 | Supervisor	| Peter Rodgers (P.J.Rodgers@kent.ac.uk)
 | Date			| 27th March 2016 |

+A live demonstration of the project is available at <https://levelcrossingpredictor.co.uk>

 ## Documentation Index

 All documents are in the /Documents folder.